aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 #### Hardware

 All tests were performed on an Apple iPhone 6S, model A1688, with 64GB of storage.
-The standard device comes with a range of mobile radios across a number of bands; LTE, HSDPA, CDMA, GSM, EDGE, wifi radios a/b/g/n/ac and GPS and GLONASS location radios {Anonymous:uf}.
+The standard device comes with a range of mobile radios across a number of bands; LTE, HSDPA, CDMA, GSM, EDGE, wifi radios a/b/g/n/ac and GPS and GLONASS receivers {Anonymous:uf}.

 ### Google Apps Engine Web Service